openattic/openattic/documentation/developer_docs/contributing_guidelines.rst

 Database migrations
 -------------------

-In order to support database migrations form Django 1.6 onwards, we had to build our own database migration framework.
+In order to support database migrations from Django 1.6 onwards, we had to build our own database migration framework.
 This framework has three major requirements.
 First, we need to migrate the database without the `Django 1.7 migration framework
 <https://docs.djangoproject.com/en/1.7/topics/migrations/>`_.
 Second, updates of Django should
 be possible.
 Finally, Django updates of already updated databases should work, too.

 Our framework will listen to the ``django_16_migrate`` Django command and will then perform database migrations which are compatible to future Django versions.
-This allow Django's migration framework to take over existing migrations.
+This allows Django's migration framework to take over existing migrations.

 The idea is to execute Django 1.7+ migrations on Django 1.6 by running